 - Android App (Registered taxpayer & Enrolled transporter)

-- Bulk Generation via JSON file upload (for high volume business)
+- Bulk Generation via JSON file upload (for high-volume business)

 - API Integration